nbtechops/TechTestRepo/README.md

 - `terraform plan` (supply db_user, db_password and ssh_key)
 - `terraform apply` (supply db_user, db_password and ssh_key)
 - check the output for URLs for Jenkins, App and ELB.
 URLs will be accesible within 2-5 mins on specified ports
+- Must be run in `ap-southeast-2` region, as it uses AMI.
+For other regions, just copy the public `ami-008783862078c0961` over from `ap-southeast-2` region

 ## Cleanup
 - `terraform destroy`